ationghc/vault-agent-injector/README.md

   | * invalid role name "test-app"
    backoff=4m9.83s

-This error means that the role defined in the deployment annotation is incorrect or doesn't exist.
+**The error above means that the role defined in the deployment annotation is incorrect or doesn't exist.**

 The output from the kubectl logs command tells us alot about the vault-agent-injector and the reason for the failure.
   - The error shows the vault agent is attempting to login @ a VAULT URL http://vault.default.svc:8200/v1/auth/kubernetes/login
   - The error shows a kubernetes auth role test-app is invalid.
   - The error shows the kubernetes authentication path is set to auth/kubernetes.
-  - The error shows the fqdn of the vault server http://vault.default.svc:8200 or service fqdn.
+  - The error shows the fqdn of the vault server http://vault.default.svc:8200 or vault-agent-injector.svc service fqdn.
     - This value can be updated by editing the env AGENT_INJECT_VAULT_ADDR in the vault-agent-injector pod spec.

 The next step is to check the kubernetes auth role.